StephenWithPH/terraform-bug-service-networking/README.md

 1. provide a valid service account key at `account.json`
 1. `git checkout fc01d6556b4d39a4b66a7fe77ee562ed47e91061`
 1. `terraform init`
-1. `terraform apply`
-  * enter the gcp project (the service account whose key you provided above must have appropriate permissions in this project)
+1. `terraform apply` and enter the gcp project (the service account whose key you provided above must have appropriate permissions in this project)

 If all goes well (?), you will get this error: